Skip to main content

 • 1Buy your own modem and router.
 Renting equipment costs $10-15/mo, or $120-180/yr.
 A quality modem-router combo costs $80-150 and pays for itself within a year.
 Check your provider's compatibility list before purchasing.

 • 2Enable autopay and go paperless.
-Most providers offer $5-10/mo off when you enroll in automatic payments.
-AT&T, Frontier, and CenturyLink all provide autopay discounts that add up to $60-120 in annual savings.
+Most providers offer around $5-10/mo off when you enroll in automatic payments.
+AT&T, Frontier, and CenturyLink all advertise autopay discounts.
+Verify current rates with each provider; pricing/availability vary, subject to change.

 • 3Skip TV and phone bundles.
 Cable TV adds $50-100/mo to your bill.
 Streaming services like Netflix, Hulu, and YouTube TV are far cheaper and more flexible.
 Internet-only plans are almost always the best deal.